inforlife/process/issue-gathering.md

 The approver then reviews the issue and approves (or rejects) its implementation by assigning to the Issue itself the corresponding Label.
 The approver may also add a comment.

 Before the begin of an iteration, the team leader adds all the approved issues to the 'Backlog' column of the `Development` Project and prioritizes them placing the most relevant above all others.
+The team leader may also already assign specific Issues to specific team members.